 When is the Library and Archives open?

-The Library and Archives is open by appointment only, Wednesday through Friday, year-round, 9:30 a.m. to 4:30 p.m.
+The Library and Archives is open by appointment only, Monday through Friday, 9:30 a.m. to 4:30 p.m.
 We are closed on most major holidays.

 Where is the Library and Archives located?

 The Library and Archives is located on the ground level of the Harrison Gray Otis House at 141 Cambridge Street in Boston, Massachusetts.
 The Harrison Gray Otis House stands at the foot of Beacon Hill, next to the Old West Church.
-You enter through the gateway on Cambridge Street and check in at the reception desk.
+You enter through the gateway on Cambridge Street and dial 5909 on the call box next to the door.